SaikatMohanta/CitizenGW-Compute/README.md

 and contribute to this novel idea, and push this small program further.

-I am open to any kind of contribution, suggestion, modification. this project need YOU ....   **you are more valuable than you think**
+I am open to any kind of contribution, suggestion, modification.
+The project needs YOUR contribution & support ....   **you can be more valuable than you realise**

 ----------

 ## Features: